adambard/learnxinyminutes-docs/whip.html.markdown

 ; 2.
 Vairbles, Lists, and Dicts

 ; Variables are declared with the `def` or `let` functions.
-; Variab;es that haven't been set will be `undefined`.
+; Variables that haven't been set will be `undefined`.
 (def some_var 5)
 ; `def` will keep the variable in the global context.
-; `let` will only have the variable inside it's context, and has a wierder syntax.
+; `let` will only have the variable inside its context, and has a wierder syntax.
 (let ((a_var 5)) (+ a_var 5)) ; => 10
 (+ a_var 5) ; = undefined + 5 => undefined